wdyab/physicsnemo/examples/healthcare/bloodflow_1d_mgn_dgl/README.md

 approximate the geometry of arteries as a composition of segments, the centerlines of the vessels, and the pressure and flow rate along the centerlines are found by solving special one-dimensional Partial Differential Equations (PDEs).
-These models are sometimes inaccurate due to their simplifying assumptions.
+These models are sometimes inaccurate due to their simplyfing assumptions.

 We developed a one-dimensional Reduced-Order model able to mimic three-dimensional simulations accurately.
 The model is based on MeshGraphNet and